NikhilRO/Grade12_Assignments/17-Sound-ProjectManagement/REFLECTION.md

 ​	To clarify, all this stuff is before I started coding anything.
 Uncertainty as to which one to choose lead to me to delay my decision to start coding; leading to subsequent delays.
-Contrary to what some might think, I am not lazy; it just didn't feel right :')
+Contrary to conventional wisdom, I am not lazy; it just didn't feel right :')

 ​	With time running out of hands, I decided to model my project after doodlejump.
-It seemed like did a good job of being simple and interesting simultaneously.
+It seemed like it did a good job of being simple and interesting simultaneously.
 The plan was ready.
 I got to coding.
 One problem worth mentioning is what do with their sounds.
 I decided to put blocks at a distance based on their amplitude.
 I would consider this a success.

 ​	The mechanics of the game are simple enough if you can work with arrays and objects.
 The only real challenge is getting the scrolling right.
 I think I failed at that (70 percent).
 Last year, the scrolling was a challenge in culminating too, but I had lots of time to try thousands of combination to see which one worked best.
 I just couldn't afford to do that.
 One week.